galbeiroc/typescript_udemy/Readme.md

 [More on ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

 ### 12- Webpack and TypeScript ###
+***What is Webpack?***
+[Webpack](https://webpack.js.org/) is a tool help us bundle our files together.
+Webpack is a bundling & "Build Orchestation" tool that help us to reduce the amount of HTTP requests by bundling code together.
+So that we write code split across multiples files but Webpack then takes all these files and bundles them together.
+In addoition Webpack is capable of doing more.
+Optmize our code and also allow us to add more build steps, more build tools.
+* Code bundles, less imports required
+* Optimized (minified) code, less code to download
+* More build steps can be added easily

 ### 13- 3rd Party Libraries & TypeScript ###
 ### 14- React + TypeScript & node + TypeScript ###